 The oldest record of a birthday celebrated in the Bible is that of an Egyptian Pharaoh at the time of the patriarch Joseph.
 One of the sons of Jacob, Joseph lived from around 1709 to 1599 B.C. and spent the majority of his life in Egypt.
 The account of this event is in Genesis 40.

-Our Bible birthday story begins with a baker and a butler who served Pharaoh.
+Our birthday example begins with a baker and a butler who served Pharaoh.
 They were both prisoners for bringing the wrath of their ruler upon themselves.
 While languishing in prison they meet Joseph.
 A married woman had falsely thrown him into jail when her sexual advances were rejected.

 Joseph, after he was saved, went on to save his entire family (the patriarchs of the twelve tribes of Israel) from famine in the land of Canaan (see Genesis 45 and 46)!
 Added up, what occurred because of a birthday would be a strong argument for keeping them since more good than bad happened on the day!

 The only other mention in the Bible of a birthday is that of Herod Antipas (one of Herod the Great's sons).
 The account is in Matthew 14 and Mark 6.

 Briefly, Herod had thrown John the Baptist in prison because of comments condemning his marriage to Herodias.
 Both Herod and his wife wanted to put John to death.
 Herodias and her daughter Salome, on the day of Herod's birthday celebration, conspired to trick him so that he would be forced to kill the Baptist.

 Salome's dance so pleased Herod that he promised her anything (Mark 6:23).
 She requested John's head on a platter, a gross and evil request that was fulfilled.